Dereks-Projects/backbar-fyi/PORTFOLIOTEMPLATE.md

 ## Overview

 This template describes how to build a mobile-first magazine-style site using Next.js and Sanity.io.
-The first implementation is BACKBAR (backbar.fyi), a spirits education site.
-Future sites will use the same Sanity content lake, filtered by different categories.
+Reference implementation: BACKBAR (backbar.fyi).
+Future sites use the same Sanity content lake, filtered by different categories.

+**Reference screenshots of backbar.fyi are attached for mobile and desktop views.**

 ---

 ## Tech Stack

-- **Framework:** Next.js 16 (App Router)
+- **Framework:** Next.js 16.0.7 (App Router)
 - **CMS:** Sanity.io (headless, shared content lake)
 - **Styling:** CSS Modules (no Tailwind)
 - **Package Manager:** pnpm